kaustubhagarwal/DL-Mini-Project-NYU-24/README.md

 # Accuracy Maximization: CIFAR-10 Challenge for ResNet

-The ResNet model has led to the establishment for the efficient training of deeper neural networks.
-This project describes how we achieved higher accuracy while using the same ResNet architecture and the methodology used to optimize the ResNet model with the constrain of 5 million trainable parameters on CIFAR-10 dataset.The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes.
-The hyperparameters that have the greatest influence on the model are also discussed. **Final model's pt file is ResNet.pt**
+The ResNet model has facilitated the effective training of deeper neural networks.
+This project explains how we improved accuracy using the existing ResNet framework and the techniques employed to fine-tune the ResNet model while limiting it to 5 million trainable parameters on the CIFAR-10 dataset.
+The CIFAR-10 dataset comprises 60,000 color images, each 32x32 pixels, distributed across 10 distinct classes.
+Additionally, the hyperparameters that most significantly impact the model's performance are explored. **Final model's pt file is ResNet.pt**

 ![Alt text](https://github.com/navoday01/ResNet5M-CIFAR10/blob/main/assets/CIFAR10-2.png)